mitashe007/Moon/_posts/2015-06-01-internship.md

 * Getting familiarized with WordPress
 * Playing around with Themes
 * Building a site provided with the layout (usually in illustrator or photoshop file format)
-* WordPress installation both on local and global host
 * Getting user feedback
 * Fixing bugs